RockefellerArchiveCenter/project_electron/transfer/README.md

 Scripts to [generate and validate sample bags](example-scripts/) with user-supplied payloads.

-## Messaging Specification
+## Notification Specification

-A specification for [structured messages](messaging-specification.md) automatically delivered by the transfer system.
+A specification for [structured notifications](notification-specification.md) automatically delivered by the transfer system.